 Brendan double majors in W&R and Communication Studies.
 He is from Red Bank, New Jersey, and is graduating in 2016.
 After graduation, Brendan wants to be move involved in the production and writing that goes on behind the television screen.
 “I love to write, and I want to write for television shows and ad campaigns,” he said.
 Brendan has had two internships thus far.
 He was a sales assistant at The CW28 Television Station in Providence this past summer of 2014.
 With the station, he helped in selling ad space for the CW television channel.
 He learned how to effectively sell advertisement spots on a local broadcast television level and loved every minute of working there.
 “I got the opportunity to know what it is like to work in a fast-paced and always changing environment,” he added about the marketing and sales industry.
 Brendan’s other internship is the position of marketing intern for The Ryan Center this coming spring of 2015.
 His duties will include working in a team to promote various events taking place at The Ryan Center, which he hopes will further develop his skills in marketing and event planning.
 Brendan was also a member of the Men’s Rowing Team his freshman year and is an assistant coach for the East Bay Rowing Club.

 Sean majors in Writing & Rhetoric and is minoring in both English and Journalism.
 He is a junior from Redding, Connecticut.
-Sean has not had any internships thus far, but is in the application process.
+Sean recently began working as a freelance writer for TiqIQ.com, where he writes sports articles.
+His work encompasses game previews, season overviews and more, which involve analysis of teams and ticket sales data.
 He has served as both New Member Educator and Public Relations Chair for Chi Phi.
 Now, Sean is involved with the Interfraternity Council (IFC), carrying positions of Athletic Liaison and Director of Alumni & Archives.
 He is also a Civility mentor with the Office of Student Life.
 After graduation, Sean hopes to become a sports journalist and analyst for major league soccer.

 Audrey double majors in Classical Civilization and W&R. She is a senior from Gales Ferry, Connecticut.
 Audrey impressively speaks four languages other than English: Chinese, Russian, Spanish and Latin.
 After graduation, she hopes to find a career either in translating or publishing.
 She is currently the Writing Coordinator for Harari, an online secondary education school.
 Audrey is a creative writing teacher there, but mainly focuses on tutoring students for whom English is not a primarily language.
 Audrey enjoys writing and publishing books when she’s not busy with her studies.
 She has two books published on Kindle: “Caught in the After-Wake” and “Dwindle.”
 The novels fall under the categories of adventure, drama and science fiction.
 She is currently working on a third novel.